ozzycore/linux-tutorial/linuxcourse/file-permissions.rst

    * Which file types are exists in the linux environment?

 #.
 Use stat to examine the '/etc/hosts' it full file permissions.
 #.
-Which command will set our default system permissions into 640?
+Which command will set our default system permissions into 640 (use umask)?
 #.
-Which command will ser our default system permissions into -rw-------?
+Which command will ser our default system permissions into -rw------- (use umask)?
 #.
 Are the file system permission cumulative? explain what is a cumulative permissions.
 #.
 Explain what is the sticky bit? and what it controls?
 #.
 Explain the usage of the GroupID and UserID bit.